PURITY-MURIITHI/iyf-s10-week-03-PURITY-MURIITHI/README.md

 ### **Technical Skills & Proficiency Levels**

 - **HTML5 (Intermediate)**
-- **What I did:** You moved beyond basic tags to use semantic HTML5 elements like `<nav>`, `<section>`, `<header>`, and `<footer>`.
+- **What I did:** I moved beyond basic tags to use semantic HTML5 elements like `<nav>`, `<section>`, `<header>`, and `<footer>`.
-- **Level:** You have mastered page structure and the ability to organize content logically for both users and search engines.
+- **Level:** I have mastered page structure and the ability to organize content logically for both users and search engines.

 - **CSS Styling via Tailwind (Intermediate)**
-- **What I did:** You implemented a utility-first workflow using the Tailwind CDN to handle complex layouts, spacing (`py-16`, `px-6`), and modern design trends like gradients (`from-purple-900 to-indigo-800`).
+- **What I did:** I implemented a utility-first workflow using the Tailwind CDN to handle complex layouts, spacing (`py-16`, `px-6`), and modern design trends like gradients (`from-purple-900 to-indigo-800`).
-- **Level:** You can rapidly build professional-grade interfaces without writing custom CSS from scratch.
+- **Level:** I can rapidly build professional-grade interfaces without writing custom CSS from scratch.

 - **Responsive Web Design (Advanced Beginner)**
-- **What I did:** You utilized Tailwind’s grid system (`grid-cols-1 md:grid-cols-2`) to ensure your "Skills" and "Projects" sections automatically adapt from mobile phones to desktop screens.
+- **What I did:** I utilized Tailwind’s grid system (`grid-cols-1 md:grid-cols-2`) to ensure my "Skills" and "Projects" sections automatically adapt from mobile phones to desktop screens.
-- **Level:** You understand how to create "mobile-first" designs that work across different devices.
+- **Level:** I understand how to create "mobile-first" designs that work across different devices.

 - **Form Development & Validation (Intermediate)**
-- **What I did:** You built a functional contact form using specific input types (`type="email"`) and the `required` attribute to ensure data integrity.
+- **What I did:** I built a functional contact form using specific input types (`type="email"`) and the `required` attribute to ensure data integrity.
-- **Level:** You are capable of handling basic user input and client-side data validation.
+- **Level:** I am capable of handling basic user input and client-side data validation.

 - **Deployment & Version Control (Intermediate)**
-- **What I did:** You learned the workflow of initializing a Git repository, committing code, and hosting a live site via GitHub Pages.
+- **What I did:** I learned the workflow of initializing a Git repository, committing code, and hosting a live site via GitHub Pages.
 - **Level:** You understand the full lifecycle of a web project from local development to public launch.

 - **UI/UX Design Principles (Advanced Beginner)**
-- **What I did:** You applied consistent navigation across multiple pages, high-contrast color palettes for readability, and interactive hover effects (`hover:scale-105`) to improve user engagement.
+- **What I did:** I applied consistent navigation across multiple pages, high-contrast color palettes for readability, and interactive hover effects (`hover:scale-105`) to improve user engagement.
-- **Level:** You have a solid grasp of creating intuitive and visually appealing user experiences.
+- **Level:** I have a solid grasp of creating intuitive and visually appealing user experiences.

 ## Challenges Faced